sdiehl/wiwinwlh/tutorial.md

 --------------------

-Optparse-applicative is a combinator library for building command line interfaces that take in various user flags, commmands and switches and map them into Haskell data structures that can handle the input.
+Optparse-applicative is a combinator library for building command line interfaces that take in various user flags, commands and switches and map them into Haskell data structures that can handle the input.
 The main interface is through the applicative functor ``Parser`` and various combinators such as ``strArgument`` and ``flag`` which populate the option parsing table with some